Accidents Involving Rental Cars

 California has nuanced rules about whether a rental car company needs to go any further than the statutory steps of checking on a license, depending on the context.
 In one federal case involving a suspended license that seemed valid, a court held that even though the company had followed the rules, the plaintiffs were entitled to a rebuttable presumption of negligence because the license was actually suspended.
 However, other California cases say that a rental car company is not liable for negligent entrustment if the company has fully complied with the requirements set forth in Vehicle Code sections 14604 and 14608, and a customer does not seem impaired or otherwise unfit to drive at the time that the car is being rented.

 This area of law is complicated, and it is wise to consult an experienced personal injury attorney before talking to an insurer for the other driver or the driver's rental company.Contact a Los Angeles Attorney to Discuss a Car Accident Case

-At Sharifi Firm, PLC, our experienced Los Angeles car accident lawyers may be able to help you seek compensation for your injuries after a rental car accident.
+At Sharifi Firm, APC, our experienced Los Angeles car accident lawyers may be able to help you seek compensation for your injuries after a rental car accident.
 We understand the procedures at issue and have the trial experience necessary to meaningfully negotiate with opposing parties, their insurers, and their attorneys.
 Call us at 1-866-422-7222 or contact us online to set up a free consultation.
 Our motor vehicle collision attorneys also represent people in Temecula, Rancho Cucamonga, Glendale, Covina, San Bernardino, Riverside, and other Southern California cities.